|/ /1898||Dornoch Light Railway|

-Dornoch Light Railway opened from The Mound ([Sutherland Railway]) to Dornoch.
-Andrew Carnegie spoke at the opening (he owned a castle, now a hotel, at Skilbo near Dornoch).
+Dornoch Light Railway opened from The Mound (Sutherland Railway) to Dornoch.
+Andrew Carnegie spoke at the opening (he owned Skibo Castle at Skilbo near Dornoch).

 Arbroath and Forfar Railway